-Can I rely on ATM machines, or should I bring travellers' cheques?
+Can I rely on ATM machines in Thailand, or should I bring travellers' cheques?

 ATMs are found almost everywhere in Thailand, with the exception of very remote areas.
-The closest ATM machines to Gecko Villa are in towns such as Nong Han, Kumphawapee etc., and debits / advances from overseas accounts may be made.
+The closest ATM machine to Gecko Villa is a ten minute drive away, and debits / advances from overseas accounts may be made.
 Most ATMs now accept debit cards as well as credit cards and the CIRRUS and MAESTRO symbols are the most widely accepted.
-The withdrawal limit ranges from from 20,000B to 100,000B depending on the bank. using an ATM card is much quicker than changing travellers' cheques.
+The normal withdrawal limit ranges from 20,000B to 100,000B depending on the bank.
+Using an ATM card is much quicker than changing travellers' cheques.